Sony A9 Comparison Review

 The Sony Alpha A9 is a mirrorless interchangeable lens camera that was officially introduced in April 2017 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

-The Sony A9 has a Camera Elo of 3209.
+Is the Sony A9 a good camera?
+The A9 has a Camera Elo of 3176.
 This very strong rating puts it among the elite group of camera grand masters.
 The A9 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the A9 falls among the top 20 percent.
+In terms of its sensor size category (full frame cameras), the A9 ranks among the top 20 percent.

 |Mirrorless system camera|